Fleet Air Arm: Transition and the return of carrier fixed-wing aviation

-Two new carriers able to operate the F-35B short take-off and landing variant of the US Lockheed Martin Lightning II aircraft were constructed.
-In the Strategic Defence and Security Review 2015, it was announced that the carriers would enter service "from 2018".
-The procurement plan is for a force of 138 F-35 aircraft, which are intended to be operated by both the RAF and FAA from a common pool, in the same manner as the Joint Force Harrier.
-With the introduction of the F-35, the Fleet Air Arm will return to the operation of fixed-wing strike aircraft at sea.
-In 2013, an initial cadre of Royal Air Force and Royal Navy pilots and aircraft maintenance personnel were assigned to the U.S. Marine Corps' Marine Fighter Attack Training Squadron 501 (VMFAT-501), part of the U.S. Air Force's 33rd Fighter Wing at Eglin Air Force Base, Florida, for training on the F-35B.
-809 Naval Air Squadron will be the first FAA unit to operate the F-35B and will be based at RAF Marham.
+The procurement plan was for a force of 138 F-35 Lightning II with the intention to be operated by both the RAF and FAA from a common aircraft pool, in the same manner as the Joint Force Harrier.

+In 2013, an initial cadre of Royal Air Force and Royal Navy pilots and aircraft maintenance personnel were assigned to the United States Marine Corps' Marine Fighter Attack Training Squadron (VMFAT-501), part of the United States Air Force's training unit, the 33rd Fighter Wing, at Eglin Air Force Base, Florida, for training on the F-35B Lightning II and 809 Naval Air Squadron was designated to be the first FAA squadron to operate the F-35B Lightning II, based at RAF Marham.